 Perser-Since it is impossible for us to thank each one individually, we would like to take this means of expressing our gratitude to all who were so kind in the loss of our loved one, Susie Gay Perser.
 At a time such as this you appreciate the comforting words and acts of kindness from others more than words can express.
 The sisters from the congregations in and around Arlington, Tex. deserve a special word of praise for preparing and serving the food that was brought to the Spradley home.
 Those from Dallas and Ft.
 Worth took their turn; this kind of cooperation is a good example for all to follow.
-In these days of high cost of living, we realize it was not easy for those who traveled great distances, and who missed their work in order to ant or noncombatant, I would be compelled to "swear" attend the funeral.
+In these days of high cost of living, we realize it was not easy for those who traveled great distances, and who missed their work in order to attend the funeral.
 To those who participated in the funeral service we owe a special thanks; each did a splendid job.
 Bro.
-Will Perser, Luvilla Spradley and I say thanks so much to all of you for your cards, flow- pelled to be yoked with unbelievers, which is forbidden ers, kind words, and thoughtful deeds in our sorrow. -Homer A. (Sonny) Gay
+Will Perser, Luvilla Spradley and I say thanks so much to all of you for your cards, flowers, kind words, and thoughtful deeds in our sorrow.

+-Homer A. (Sonny) Gay

 Whitworth-Fancher-Mike Whitworth and Lynda Fancher, both of Frederick, Okla., were united in marriage, Jan.
 20, 1967 in the church of Christ, at Frederick.
 It was a beautiful wedding.
 Mike was a handsome groom and Lynda a very beautiful bride.
 It was meticulously planned and well-coordinated.
 The floral offering was attractive and very fitting in its background setting.
 A large crowd attended the ceremony which was said by the writer.
-May God bless them as they set out on their long journey through this world towards the open city that is called heaven. -Clovis T. Cook
+May God bless them as they set out on their long journey through this world towards the open city that is called heaven.

+-Clovis T. Cook

 Spoonts-McGaughy - In an atmosphere of holy solemnity, Chester Spoonts and Doris McGaughy were united in marriage at 8:00 p. m. on Dec.
-27 in the Mc-Gregor, Tex. church.
+27 in the McGregor, Tex. church.
 Doris and Chester are faithful members of the Church and have been for some time.
 The Christian home they have established will be a valuable asset to the church here or wherever they may be.
 In that Chester aspires to preach the gospel and has a wife who will help fulfill his purpose in life, we believe they will have what we wish for them-a long happy life together.
 I officiated.